AaronCiuffo245484/Y2B25_Task_11/README.md

 - Script will print "Training Configuration" details
 - ClearML will queue the job on the remote server
 - You'll see a link to the ClearML dashboard
-- Job should complete in 2-3 minutes
+- Job should complete in ~1 minute

 ## Setup Your Training Script